A dental bridge will replace missing teeth

 Two weeks later the dentist takes about 30 minutes to cement in the bridge.
-Your new bridge should last for approximately ten years as long as the supporting teeth stay healthy.
+Your new bridge should last for approximately 10 years as long as the supporting teeth stay healthy.

 The patient below presented with a broken down back molar and a missing first molar.
 This was causing the upper and lower teeth to start drifting apart, changing her bite.
-This also starts placing more pressure on the front teeth, causing them to wear as they are now used for chewing.
+This also started placing more pressure on the front teeth, causing them to wear as they were now used for chewing.

 During treatment the back molar had to be reconstructed to remove all decay and fractures.

 The finished outcome shows a bridge in place that connects the missing tooth to the teeth on either side of the gap, restoring the patient’s bite.